 Dates: Any day in May

 If so, then check out my self-guided three-day tour of SF.
-It offers you the chance to visit as many attractions and see as much as you can in just three days.
+It offers you the chance to visit as many attractions and see as much as you can in just 72 hours.
 You will visit the Golden Gate Bridge, Alcatraz, and Coit Tower.

 Dates: All throughout the month